netscaler/netscaler-helm-charts/examples/Servicemesh_with_GSLB_and_WAF/README.md

     wget https://raw.githubusercontent.com/citrix/citrix-helm-charts/master/examples/Servicemesh_with_GSLB_and_WAF/manifest/vpx-ingress.yaml

+To deploy the Ingress, run the following command:

+   kubectl apply -f vpx-ingress.yaml -n citrix-system

 ### G.4) Enabling WAF features on Citrix ADC VPX
 In this subsection, two prominent use-cases of WAF are mentioned.
 The following features are used to secure application from the external traffic.